damncabbage/deadname.id.au/_posts/2017-02-02-effective-types-phantom-types-with-flow.markdown

 > * [Phantom Types](/blog/2017/02/effective-types-phantom-types-with-flow/) (Flow)
 > * Type Design (Flow; coming soonish)

 Phantom Types are a way to add extra information to types, eg. to differentiate them, in such a way so that the extra information goes away when type-checking is complete.
+They're useful when the underlying value is the same, but you want to differentiate how they're used.

 This post relies pretty heavily on understanding [type parameters](/blog/2017/01/effective-types-a-parameterised-type-primer-flow/) and ["type wrappers" / new-types](/blog/2017/01/effective-types-type-wrappers-with-flow/), and I recommend you understand both of those posts before digging in to this one.